eoridaniel/System/README.md

 When you clone this git `cd` into it's folder, then run the following commands.
 ```
 sudo chown +x install.sh
-/.install.sh
+./install.sh
 ```
-Then press `y` or whatever when you need.
+Then press `y` or what when you need.

 ## The installed packages and some other things:
 1. yay